-3) Pedestrian access and circulation is required as specified in Section 23.53.006.
+5 Section 23.53.006.

-6 b.
-Streets with less than the minimum right-of-way width.
-If a street with 7 existing curbs abuts a lot and the existing right-of-way is less than the minimum width 8 established in subsection 23.53.015.A.6, the following requirements shall be met: 9 1) Setback $((\mathbf{R}))$ requirement.
-A setback equal to half the 10 difference between the current right-of-way width and the minimum right-of-way width 11 established in subsection 23.53.015.A.6 is required; provided, however, that if a setback has been 12 provided under this provision, other lots on the block shall provide the same setback.
-In all 13 residential zones except Highrise zones, an additional 3 foot setback is also required.
-The area of 14 the setback may be used to meet any development standard, except that required parking may not 15 be located in the setback.
-Underground structures that would not prevent the future widening and 16 improvement of the right-of-way may be permitted in the required setback by the Director after 17 consulting with the Director of Transportation.
-Encroachments into this setback shall not be 18 considered structural building overhangs, but the encroachment is limited to the standards set 19 forth in Section 23.53.035.
-20 2) Grading requirement.
-If a setback is required, all structures on the lot shall be designed and built to accommodate the grade of the future street, as specified inthe Right-of-Way Improvements Manual.
+1) Setback ((R))requirement.
+A setback equal to half the difference between the current right-of-way width and the minimum right-of-way width established in subsection 23.53.015.A.6 is required; provided, however, that if a setback has been provided under this provision, other lots on the block shall provide the same setback.
+In all residential zones except Highrise zones, an additional 3 foot setback is also required.
+The area of the setback may be used to meet any development standard, except that required parking may not improvement of the right-of-way may be permitted in the required setback by the Director after consulting with the Director of Transportation.
+Encroachments into this setback shall not be considered structural building overhangs, but the encroachment is limited to the standards set forth in Section 23.53.035.

+15 16 be located in the setback.
+Underground structures that would not prevent the future widening and the Right-of-Way Improvements Manual.

+2) Grading requirement.
+If a setback is required, all structures on the lot shall be designed and built to accommodate the grade of the future street, as specified in